-You might be wondering what you can write to make sure your answer stands out from the crowd of applicants and helps your application get accepted.
+You might be wondering what you can write to make sure your application stands out from the crowd...and gets you accepted!

 The "Why Yale" Essay Prompt